rabbitmq/ra/README.md

  * Low footprint: use as few resources as possible, avoid process tree explosion
  * Able to run thousands of `ra` clusters within an Erlang node
  * Provide adequate performance for use as a basis for a distributed data service

-## Project Maturity

-This library is maturing and is currently in a pre-1.0 phase.
-This means that the primary APIs (`ra`, `ra_machine` modules) and on disk formats are unlikely to change significantly until 1.0 is tagged but _may_ need to be if deemed necessary.

-### Status

-The following Raft features are implemented:

- * Leader election
- * Log replication
- * Cluster membership changes: one server (member) at a time
- * Log compaction (with limitations and RabbitMQ-specific extensions)
- * Snapshot installation

 ## Use Cases